 We all know how this one works: swipe left for a no, right for hell yeah.
 The ‘super like’ update, which tries to combat some users’ habit of spamming right-swipes to net as many matches as possible, has been successful in guaranteeing me a chat every time.

 And with the multitude of guys on this app, it’s not surprising that this is the most active one in Singapore right now.
 However, it’s all quantity over quality.
-The image of the ‘nice guy’ cradling an infant (don’t), or posting pictures from his baby album circa 1990 (even worse) doesn’t work here.
-And maybe it’s because I didn’t entertain anyone with a shirtless photo, but the sleaze factor was almost zero, which was very much unexpected.
+You'll find a plethora of images of the ‘nice guy’ cradling an infant (don’t fall for it), baiting with a cute cat/dog photo (really don't fall for it), or posting pictures from his baby album circa 1990 (even worse).

-Talent pool Well-educated guys, and many with ‘first connections’ – thanks, Facebook.
+Talent pool Well-educated guys, not so well-educated guys, many with ‘first connections’ – thanks, Facebook.
 It’s an even mix between expats and locals, but that depends on the location from which you’re swiping.
-There was also the obvious handful of bored army boys.
+There was also the obvious handful of bored army boys (complete with abs-baring selfies in uniform).
 Ugh.

 Created by the co-founder of Tinder, Bumble gives women the upper hand.
 Getting a mutual ‘like’ gives you 24 hours to initiate conversation before the connection disappears – it’s all about seizing the moment.